arminc/k8s-platform-lcm/README.md

 -   [x] Present the information command line
 -   [x] Present the information trough a web UI
 -   [x] Export prometheus metrics
+-   [x] Filter out vulnerabilties which are accepted

 ## Help (how to run)